bringauto/fleet-notifications/doc/testing.md

   - in `twilio`, set `from_number` to the number that was configured in the previous step
   - `account_sid` and `auth_token` in `twilio` can be found [here](https://console.twilio.com/us1/account/keys-credentials/api-keys)
   - `allowed_incoming_phone_numbers` in `twilio` needs to be set with your phone number as the key and car id as the value (car id should be 1 in etna by default, this can be forced by purging the database with `docker compose --profile=all down`)
-- run the script by `python3 -m fleet_notifications <path-to-config-file>`
+- run the script by `python3 -m fleet_notifications <path-to-config-file> --allow-http`
 - try calling the twilio phone number to see if it forces the car to pause/unpause (car position can be displayed in a browser at http://localhost:5000)
-  - if the request fails because of an invalid url comment out line 51 in `incoming_call_endpoint.py` and uncomment line 52